 where n is the outward normal of the surface S. This 'surface delta function' has the following property:[4]

-^The set of all indicator functions on X can be identified with the power set of X. Consequently, both sets are sometimes denoted by This is a special case () of the notation for the set of all functions
+The set of all indicator functions on X can be identified with the set operator the power set of X. Consequently, both sets are denoted by the conventional abuse of notation as in analogy to the relation for the count of elements in the powerset and the original set.
+This is a special case of the notation for the set of all functions such that

 References